-Project Administration: DOEE plans to allocate 9 percent (approximately \$705,000) of the VW funds for administrative purposes.
+Project Administration: DOEE plans to allocate 8% of the VW funds for administrative purposes.
 These funds will cover the costs of program outreach, soliciting and reviewing project applications, writing Memoranda of Understanding with agencies, issuing rebates, verifying project completion, verifying scrappage, discussions with EPA and technical experts, accounting, audits, legal compliance, recordkeeping, reporting and related costs.
 In FY 2019, DOEE plans to hire one full-time staff member to coordinate the implementation of the Spending Plan.
-DOEE is also considering outsourcing some of these administrative functions, such as issuing rebates and verifying the destruction of engines, through a competitive procurement process.
+DOEE is also considering outsourcing some of these administrative functions, such as verifying the destruction of engines, through a competitive procurement process.
 DOEE will report its actual administrative expenditures associated with implementing each project as part of its regular reports to the VW Settlement Trust.